top of page

 "1907::Princess Louise, Duchess of Connaught née Princess of Prussia (1860-1917)"

-The Duchess' husband, the Duke of Connaught, was the third son of Queen Victoria and the first member of the Royal Family to become Governor General of Canada.
-In every way, the Duke and his Duchess were big fans of the young country.
-They had travelled coast-to-coast twice by train, being sure to attend Calgary's first official Stampede in 1912 and sailing to Victoria at the far outpost of Vancouver Island, winning many hearts along their journey.
+The Duchess was married to the Duke of Connaught, the third son of Queen Victoria and the first member of the Royal Family to become Governor General of Canada.
+In every way, the Duke and Duchess were big fans of their young adopted country.
+They had travelled coast to coast twice by train, sailing to Victoria at the far outpost of Vancouver Island and attending Calgary's first official Stampede in 1912, winning many hearts along their journey.

 1916::Duchess of Connaught's Canadian Hospital